A00476491/RAG_Building_Evaluating/README.md

      - Top3 Accuracy

 4. **Detect Hallucination:**
-   - Provide the question, answer and retrieved articles to ChatGPT.
+   - Provide the answer and retrieved articles to ChatGPT.
-   - Let ChatGPT determine if hallucination occured and provide a reason.
+   - Let ChatGPT determine if hallucinations occured and provide a reason.
    - Get (case article, answer, retrieved articles, hallucinated, reason)